 - Lucas Zardini (EPS Lead, PCB Design) - CU-Boulder Aerospace Engineering Undergraduate Student

 - Vishwa Sheth (Sructure Member, CAD Designer) - CU-Boulder Mechanical Engineering Graduate Student

 - Andrew Oliver (Structures Design, Machinist) - CU-Boulder Mechanical Engineering Undergraduate Student

 - Aaron Aboaf (Structures Consultant) - CU-Boulder Aerospace Engineering Undergraduate Student

 - Kyle Wislinsky (Communications Consultant) - CU-Boulder Electrical Engineering Undergraduate Student

 Check out our interactive 3D model of our satellite.

-The University of Colorado - Earth Escape Explorer (CU-E3) team is competiting for a launch spot on-board the SLS/EM-1 mission.
+The University of Colorado - Earth Escape Explorer (CU-E3) team has competed for and won a launch spot on-board the SLS/EM-1 mission currently scheduled to launch in mid-2020.
 CU-E3 will be competing in the Deep Space Derby portion of the CubeQuest Challenge, which is focused upon advancing deep space CubeSat communication techniques.
 Using the wealth of communication knowledge and technology developed at the University of Colorado – Boulder, such as our reflectarray and X-Band transmitter, CU-E3 believes it has all of the critical components to be successful in this competition.